-Discrimination includes failing to provide reasonable accommodation, consistent with state and federal law, to persons with disabilities.
+Discrimination may include failing to make good faith efforts to provide reasonable accommodation, consistent with state and federal law and University policy, to persons with disabilities.
 The University of Connecticut is committed to achieving equal educational and employment opportunity and full participation for persons with disabilities.
-See Policy Statement: People with Disabilities (http://policy.uconn.edu/2011/05/24/people-with-disabilities-policy-statement/).
+See Policy Statement: People with Disabilities. (http://policy.uconn.edu/2011/05/24/people-with-disabilities-policy-statement/).